browserify/resolve/readme.markdown

 * opts.isFile - function to asynchronously test whether a file exists

-* opts.isDirectory - function to asynchronously test whether a directory exists
+* opts.isDirectory - function to asynchronously test whether a file exists and is a directory

 * opts.realpath - function to asynchronously resolve a potential symlink to its real path